rxantos/tubras/tools/irrb/doc/install.rst

 1. Start Blender and call up the **User Preferences** dialog (File | User Preferences..).
 2. Click on the **Add-Ons** tab and then the **Install Add-On...** button located at the bottom of the dialog.
-3. Navigate to the directory that you previously unzipped the **irrB** zip file to, select the file **io_export_irrlicht.py**, and then click the **Install Add-On...** button.
+3. Navigate to the directory where you previously unzipped the **irrB** zip file into, select the file **io_export_irrlicht.py**, and then click the **Install Add-On...** button.
 4. Locate the **irrB** exporter in the **Import-Export** section and enable it by selecting the corresponding check box.